 Jesus thus explained to these followers that after they had heard and learned from him, they were able to set examples for others.
-Jesus was encouraging his followers to spread the knowledge he was giving them, so that others could begin to appreciate the need for focusing our lives upon God.
+Jesus was encouraging his followers to spread the knowledge he was giving them so that others could begin to appreciate the need for focusing our lives on God.

 The final statement in this section is critical: “…that they may see your good deeds and praise your Father in heaven.”
 What does this mean?

 This means Jesus was telling his followers to preach by example.
 He was telling them to conduct their lives in such a way that teaches others.
 And what might be those "deeds?"
 We only have to observe Jesus' life.
 Jesus spent his time helping people.
 He healed people.
 He praised God.
 He made sacrifices.
 He prayed.
 He preached.
 Jesus was God's advocate.
 He advocated for God in every possible situation.